- Adding payments

 - You now see the details of this payment

-Step 3: Choose invoice
+Step 3: Choose an Invoice

 - Click on the invoice you want to offset the payment against